 Meet the OCV doctors.
 Your network of oncology professionals...

-Associate Professor Gary Richardson is the Director of Oncology Clinics Victoria, Director of Cabrini Academic Haematology & Oncology Services and an Associate Professor of Medicine at Monash University.
+Professor Gary Richardson is the Director of Oncology Clinics Victoria, Director of Cabrini Academic Haematology & Oncology Services and a Professor of Medicine at Monash University.
 He previously held the position of Director, Department of Medical Oncology & Clinical Haematology at Monash Medical Centre.
 He is a Fellow of the Royal Australasian College of Physicians.
 He trained at St Vincent’s Hospital, the Peter MacCallum Cancer Institute and the National Cancer Institute in the United States.

 He is chairman of the Medical Oncology Group of Australia and president of the Private Cancer Physicians of Australia.
 He is an executive member of the Victorian Co-operative Oncology Group.
 He is a member of the American Society of Clinical Oncology; the American Association of Cancer Research; the American Association for the Advancement of Science; the Gynaecological Oncology Group; the International Association for the Study of Lung Cancer; and the Haematology Society of Australia.

-A/Prof Richardson initiated and developed clinical research in haematology and oncology at Cabrini Health and is involved in the design, development and conduct of clinical trials.
+Professor Richardson initiated and developed clinical research in haematology and oncology at Cabrini Health and is involved in the design, development and conduct of clinical trials.
 He is Director of Clinical Research in Medical Oncology and Haematology, and personally acts as principal investigator in many clinical studies in breast, lung, and gynaecological malignancy, as well as development of novel compounds for the treatment of cancer.
 He established the Family Cancer at Cabrini Clinic, the Oncology Service at Cabrini Brighton, and the apheresis service.
 He is published many research papers, abstracts, and book chapters.
 He is Chairman of Foundation 49, a Men’s Health Organisation sponsored by Cabrini Health, and is part of the Federal Government advisory board that developed the National Male Health Policy and the Victorian Men’s Health and Wellbeing Strategy.

 Dr Andrew Haydon graduated from Monash University with Honours and then trained at the Alfred hospital.
 After obtaining his fellowship with the Royal Australasian College of Physicians in Medical Oncology, he undertook a PhD with Monash University and the Cancer Council of Victoria examining the epidemiological factors that influence survival in bowel cancer.
 Following this he was appointed as a full time staff specialist at the Alfred Hospital.